 Cambodia

-Since 1992, Helen Keller Intl has worked to improve nutrition, increase food security, and prevent disease.
-Working closely with Cambodia’s Council for Agricultural and Rural Development, the Office of the Council of the Ministers, and the Ministry of Health, we help ensure optimal nutrition for millions by advocating for transparent nutrition policies, supporting mothers with prenatal vitamins and breastfeeding, and delivering essential nutrients like vitamin A to young children.
-We also empower women with tools and education to grow their own nutritious food, ensuring healthy meals for their families and supplemental income from selling surplus produce at markets.
+Helen Keller Intl, in collaboration with Cambodia’s Council for Agricultural and Rural Development, the Office of the Council of the Ministers, and the Ministry of Health, is working to improve nutrition, increase food security, and prevent diseases.
+Helen Keller helps foster optimal nutrition for millions by advocating for transparent nutrition policies, supporting mothers with comprehensive prenatal vitamins and breastfeeding, and delivering essential nutrients, like vitamin A, to young children.
+Helen Keller also empowers women with tools and education to grow their own nutritious food, ensuring healthy meals for their families and supplemental income from selling surplus produce at markets.

 Rising food prices and climate crises make farming more challenging, making it difficult for families to keep nutritious foods on their tables.